World’s largest virtual agentic engineering & quality conference

 • Decision: Given the evidence, is the release risk acceptable, and what are the known gaps?

-Four primary-source benchmarks frame the cost of getting test management wrong and the standards that define getting it right.
-Cite these in your own release reports when you need to defend the budget for a dedicated test management program.
+Cite these figures in your own release reports when you need to defend the budget for a dedicated QA program.

 SourceWhat it measuresBenchmark